tai-dang11/alphafold3/README.md

 * `dtype`: data type used in inference.
 Valid options include `"bf16"` and `"fp32"`.
 * `use_msa`: whether to use the MSA feature, the default is true.

-Note: by default, we do not use layernorm and EvoformerAttention kernels for simple configuration, if you want to speed up inference, see [<u> setting up kernels documentation </u>](docs/kernels.md).

 ### Notebook demo
 You can use [notebooks/protenix_inference.ipynb](notebooks/protenix_inference.ipynb)  to run the model inference.